vanHeemstraPublications/dev-to/articles/satellite_tailscale_series/satellite-tailscale-episode-04.md

 ---
-title: "🛰️ Satellite Tailscale — Episode 4: Home Base (Mac Mini M4 Pro)"
+title: "Satellite Tailscale — Ep.4"
 published: false
 description: "Your Mac Mini M4 Pro is the mission-critical home station — always on, always reachable, always ready to receive your iPad Mini's signal from across the globe."
 tags: tailscale, macos, macmini, homelab